Soviet Union: Economy

-In 1990, the country had a Human Development Index of 0.920, placing it in the ‘high’ category of human development.
+In 1990, the country had a Human Development Index of 0.920, placing it in the 'high' category of human development.
 It was the third-highest in the Eastern Bloc, behind Czechoslovakia and East Germany, and the 25th in the world of 130 countries.

 Energy

 The need for fuel declined in the Soviet Union from the 1970s to the 1980s, both per ruble of gross social product and per ruble of industrial product.
-At the start, this decline grew very rapidly but gradually slowed down between 1970 and 1975.
-From 1975 and 1980, it grew even slower, only 2.6%.
+The decline was very rapid between 1965 and 1970, then slowed between 1970 and 1975.
+From 1975 to 1980, the decline continued at an even slower rate, with fuel requirements per ruble of gross social product decreasing by only 2.6%.
 David Wilson, a historian, believed that the gas industry would account for 40% of Soviet fuel production by the end of the century.
 His theory did not come to fruition because of the USSR's collapse.
-The USSR, in theory, would have continued to have an economic growth rate of 2–2.5% during the 1990s because of Soviet energy fields.
+According to Wilson, the Soviet Union was, in theory, well-positioned to avoid an energy crisis and could have sustained economic growth rates of 2–2.5% during the 1990s, supported by its energy resources.
 However, the energy sector faced many difficulties, among them the country's high military expenditure and hostile relations with the First World.

 In 1991, the Soviet Union had a pipeline network of 82000 km for crude oil and another 206500 km for natural gas.
 Petroleum and petroleum-based products, natural gas, metals, wood, agricultural products, and a variety of manufactured goods, primarily machinery, arms and military equipment, were exported.
 In the 1970s and 1980s, the USSR heavily relied on fossil fuel exports to earn hard currency.
 At its peak in 1988, it was the largest producer and second-largest exporter of crude oil, surpassed only by Saudi Arabia.